scottyschup/ruby-curriculum/projects/w2d1-minesweeper.md

 # Minesweeper

 Everyone remembers [Minesweeper][minesweeper-wiki], right?
-Let's build it!
+Let's build it! **Read all these instructions first**.

-Support two grid sizes:

-* 9x9 board with 10 mines
-* 16x16 board with 40 mines (do this later, should be easy)

-The user has two choices each turn.
+Start by supporing a single grid size: 9x9; randomly seed it with bombs.
+The user has two choices each turn:

 ### Reveal